 - Includes free expert support and a 1-year warranty.

 The Bose acoustic tuning gives the B2 a crisp, natural sound that punches above its price, and the rechargeable case with a built-in battery means you can charge away from an outlet.
-Itβs our pick if you want big-name sound without four-figure spend.
+Itβs our pick if you want big-name sound without four-figure spend β see our full Bose hearing aids guide for how the whole Powered by Bose lineup compares.

 3. Sony CRE-C20 β Best Near-Invisible Rechargeable